Build an agent with the ADK¶

 Agent Studio hosts and deploys

-The generated work is pushed back into Agent Studio, where it can be reviewed, merged, and deployed.
+The generated work is pushed into Agent Studio, where it can be reviewed, merged, and deployed.

 No manual flow-building required